KristianColville1/raza-noodles/README.md

 These adjustments did not apply to the external pages because the policys were created using a generator.
 External links to other websites were not included in the adjustments because I don't own those websites.

+Personal breakpoints for the website are also denoted with 'pbp'.
+The most work needs to be done on the Menu page, which was done on purpose because it is a key feature of the Raza Noodles website.
+The Menu page layout changes dramatically for different screen sizes.
+It was the most challenging to make responsive, but personal breakpoints made it incredibly adaptable.

 | features / widths | 1920px | 1440px | 1024px | 768px | 425px | 375px | 320px |
 | -------------------- | --- | --- | --- | --- | --- | --- | --- |
 | Menu                 | Shown | Shown | Shown | Hidden | Hidden | Hidden | Hidden |